fiyazbinhasan/GraphQLCore/README.md

 `GetOrAddCollectionBatchLoader` and `GetOrAddBatchLoader` both caches the values of the field for the lifetime of a `GraphQl` query.
 If you only want to use the caching feature and ignore batching, you can simply use the `GetOrAddLoader`.

 Caching is good for fields you request too frequently.
-So, you can add caching feature in your `Items` field of the `InventoryQuery` as following,
+So, you can add caching in your `Items` field of the `InventoryQuery` as following,

 *InventoryQuery.cs*